Genymobile/scrcpy/doc/macos.md

 ## Install

-Scrcpy is available in [Homebrew]:
+Scrcpy is available on [Homebrew]:

 ```bash
 brew install scrcpy